 You’ll see that the amount I spent on fun and entertainment is almost non-existent.
 That’s the great part about traveling… you can find amusement and joy in discovering new places for free!
 Walking around the city and going up and down side streets was always an adventure.
 I saw some interesting things: a huge dinosaur reptile thing, police halting traffic and people on the sidewalk due to important cars driving by (still want to figure out who it was), and getting scammed with the Thai mafia, maybe?

-Monthly Cost of Living in Bangkok
+Bangkok Cost of Living

 The following is a list of all my expenses throughout 28 days: